-Application for approval of the Victorian Public Health Sector (Dental Therapists, Dental Hygienists and Oral Health Therapists') Enterprise Agreement 2018-2022.
+Application for approval of the Dental Therapists, Dental Hygienists and Oral Health Therapists' (Victorian Public Sector)(Single Interest Employers) Enterprise Agreement 2022-2023

-[1] The Victorian Hospitals' Industrial Association (VHIA) has made an application for the approval of an enterprise agreement known as the Victorian Public Health Sector (Dental Therapists, Dental Hygienists and Oral Health Therapists') Enterprise Agreement 2018-2022 (the Agreement) pursuant to s 185 of the Fair Work Act 2009 (the Act).
-The Agreement is a single enterprise agreement.

-[2] The Employer has provided written undertakings.
-A copy of the undertakings is attached in Annexure A. I am satisfied that the undertakings will not cause financial detriment to any employee covered by the Agreement and that the undertakings will not result in substantial changes to the Agreement.

-[3] Subject to the undertakings referred to above, and on the basis of the material contained in the application and accompanying statutory declaration, I am satisfied that each of the requirements of ss 186, 187, 188 and 190 as are relevant to this application for approval have been met.

-[4] The CPSU, the Community and Public Sector Union being a bargaining representative for the Agreement, has given notice under s 183 of the Act that it wants the Agreement to cover it.
-In accordance with s 201(2) and based on the statutory declaration provided by the organisation, I note that the Agreement covers the organisation.

-[5] The Agreement was approved on 12 March 2019 and, in accordance with s 54, will operate from 19 March 2019.
-The nominal expiry date of the Agreement is 30 April 2022.
+- [1] An application has been made for approval of an enterprise agreement known as the Dental Therapists, Dental Hygienists and Oral Health Therapists' (Victorian Public Sector) (Single Interest Employers) Enterprise Agreement 2022-2023 (the Agreement).
+The application was made pursuant to s.185 of the Fair Work Act 2009 (the Act).
+It has been made by the Victorian Hospitals' Industrial Association.
+The Agreement is a single enterprise agreement. - [2] I am satisfied that each of the requirements of ss.186, 187 and 188 as are relevant to this application for approval have been met. - [3] The Community and Public Sector Union being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
+In accordance with s.201(2) I note that the Agreement covers the organisation. - [4] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 15 November 2022.
+The nominal expiry date of the Agreement is 30 April 2023.